 - First Resident Permit (Specialist and EU Blue Card): €610 (US$718); Electronically through EFS: €410 (US$483)

 Working Visa / Permit for Finland

-Citizens of the European Union (EU), European Economic Area (EEA) and the Nordic countries benefit from ‘freedom of movement’, so they do not require an entry visa or residence permit.
+Citizens of the European Union (EU), the European Economic Area (EEA) and the Nordic countries benefit from freedom of movement, so they do not require an entry visa or residence permit.

 Also, there is a visa-exempt list so these people can visit for 90 days but then require a residence permit.
 Third Country nationals needing an entry visa can apply for a Schengen visa.

-There are a number of different residence permit for students, entrepreneurs, for employment, for family, so it is important the correct application is completed, and these can all be accessed on Finland’s Immigration Website.
+There are a number of different residence permits for students, entrepreneurs, employment, and family, so it is important the correct application is completed, and these can all be accessed on Finland’s Immigration Website.